Skip to main content

 You can also configure display limits in the Code editor for experiments and set similar capping limits for Personalizations.

-Original: No restriction
+Original: No display limit triggers

 When Kameleoon allocates a visitor to the Original version:

-• The pop-in is never shown.
+• The pop-up never displays.

 The visit count disparity